 A form of meditation

 Finally, I think that walking can be a form of meditation.
-It allows us to forget about ourselves a bit and be more present in the now and mindful of our environment – a beautiful sunset or a blooming flower are common presents in my daily walks.
+It allows us to forget about ourselves a bit, be more present in the now and mindful of our environment – a beautiful sunset or a blooming flower are common presents in my daily walks.

 Walking meditation is in fact a common way of meditating, especially for those who don’t love staying still.
 Same as running helps people to quiet the mind and mentally relax, walking provides us with a much needed mental break from our often busy minds.